MirzaMerdovic/grpc-healthchecks-dotnet/README.md

-# netcore-grpc-healthcheck-example
+# Health checks for gRPC service in dotnetcore

-Example on how to setup gRPC server to allow healthchecks using C#
+Example on how to setup gRPC server to allow health checks using C#